This woman has been missing for 7 months. Her family tells the story of their desperate search

 "However, Shannon's never had a history of mental illness.
 She's always been a very responsible, very meticulous professional, intelligent, caring and well-liked.
 So to put the pieces together and to go public with something … well, we're not sure.
 Is this mental illness?
 Is this not mental illness?"

-Meanwhile, the investigation by Toronto police was turning up few new leads, beyond three sightings of Sullivan in Europe last spring.
+Meanwhile, the investigation by Toronto police had turned up few leads, beyond three sightings of Sullivan in Europe last spring.

-In February, police in Amsterdam asked her to move a rented car that she had abandoned.
-In April, police in Marseille, France, said that Sullivan had walked into the police station to report her purse and passport had been stolen.
-Sullivan is listed on Interpol as a missing person which will trigger a report at most airports if she tries to clear customs.
+In February, police in Amsterdam asked Sullivan to move a rented car that she had abandoned.
+In April, police in Marseille, France, said that Sullivan had walked into a police station to report her purse and passport had been stolen.
+Sullivan is listed on Interpol as a missing person, which will trigger a report at most airports if she tries to clear customs.

 The family asked Toronto police to get a search warrant, hoping that Shannon's bank accounts might reveal more clues, but without an official diagnosis of mental illness or evidence of criminal activity, the courts won't issue one.